-STRENGTH OF MATERIALS 1
+STRENGTH OF MATERIALS 1 ENGR-0003 | 3 credits

-Prerequisite: MECH-0068 Mechanics (Civil)

-This is a basic course in strength of materials, which includes stress and deformation in deformable bodies.
+Prerequisite: MECH-0068 Mechanics (Civil) This is a basic course in strength of materials, which includes stress and deformation in deformable bodies.
 Moment of inertia calculations for simple and complex shapes are included along with shear and moment calculations, and diagrams for structural beams.
 Demonstrations of materials testing illustrate the physical behaviour of engineering materials.